What is SSL/TLS?

 http:// before a domain name, the browser uses the not secure

 An error message.

-Because Apache cannot serve an unsecured website with a secure protocol and there are no secure sites on the shared I P address, Apache serves an error message.
+Because Apache cannot serve an unsecured website with a secure protocol and no secure sites exist on the shared IP address, Apache serves an error message.

 Because Apache cannot serve an unsecured site with a secure protocol, Apache defaults to the secure website on the shared IP address.

 To allow visitors to visit an unsecured domain regardless of which type of protocol they enter, perform the following steps: